gp22/frontera-digital/src/markdown/pages/terms.md

 You agree that you will use this Website in accordance with all applicable laws, rules, regulations and these Terms at all times.
 The following is a non-exhaustive list of prohibited uses of this Website.
 You agree that you will not perform any of the following prohibited uses:

-1. Impersonating or attempting to impersonate Frontera Digital or its employees, representatives, subsidiaries or divisions;
+1. Impersonating or attempting to impersonate Frontera Digital LLC or its employees, representatives, subsidiaries or divisions;
 2. Misrepresenting your identity or affiliation with any person or entity;
 3. Sending or attempting to send any advertising or promotional material, including but not limited to spam, junk mail, chain mail or any similar material;
 4. Engaging in any conduct that restricts or inhibits any person’s use or enjoyment of the Website, or which, as determined in our sole discretion, may harm us or the users of this Website or expose us or other users to liability;